 Keir James Cecil Martin

-Keir Martin is Associate Professor in Social Anthropology at the University of Oslo and is the author of a number of academic and media publications on Papua New Guinea and the global economy.
-He was formerly a Lecturer in Social Anthropology at the University of Manchester and is a recipient of the Royal Anthropological Institute's Sutasoma Award for work likely to make an outstanding contribution to social anthropology.
-He is currently working on the growth of psychotherapy among new middle class populations globally and is a practicing member of the British Association for Counselling and Psychotherapy.
+Keir Martin is Associate Professor in Social Anthropology at the University of Oslo and was formerly a Lecturer in Social Anthropology at the University of Manchester.
+He is a recipient of the Royal Anthropological Institute's Sutasoma Award for work likely to make an outstanding contribution to social anthropology.
+His original fieldwork was on emerging forms of socio-economic inequality in Papua New Guinea.
+He is a previous Political Economy Research Fellow with the Independent Social Research Foundation who have supported ongoing research into the changing nature of the corporation in the 21st century.
+He is currently working on the growth of psychotherapy among new middle class populations globally and is Principle Investigator on a Norwegian Research Council funded project, Shrinking the Planet, that explores this issue.
+He is also a practicing psychotherapist and member of the British Association for Counselling and Psychotherapy - http://keirmartin.com/psychotherapisthttp://keirmartin.com/psychotherapist

 2013.
 The Death of the Big Men and the Rise of the Big Shots: Custom and Conflict in East New Britain.
 Berghahn Books.
 ‘A fascinating, plainspoken new ethnography… the start of a new Melanesian sociology’, American Anthropologist.
 ‘A groundbreaking ethnography: brilliantly conceived, clearly written and utterly convincing’, Pacific Affairs.

-Forthcoming.
+2019.
 Psychotherapy, Anthropology and the work of Culture.
-To be published with Karnac Books, December 2018.
+London.
+Routledge/Karnac Books.

 2008.
 Tourism as Social Contest.
 Special Issue of Tourism, Culture and Communication.